-The iPod is arguably the ultimate cultural icon for the 2000s.
-And its use beyond just a consumer MP3 player is evolving.
-Some savvy users, like DJs and college students, are finding clever uses for the iPod.
+The iPod is arguably the ultimate cultural icon of the 2000s.
+And it can be more than just a music MP3 player.
+DJs and college students, have clever ideas on how to use the iPod.

-Universities Find New Ways To Use The iPod In The Education Process
+Universities Find New Ways To Use The iPod As A Education Tool

-At Duke University in Durham, North Carolina, they have taken it one step further: giving all first-year students such a device.
+At Duke University in Durham, North Carolina, school officials are giving all first-year students Apple’s iconic music player.
 Some 1,600 Apple iPods were handed out free of charge.
 The university is paying for the iPods out of its technology budget.

 Students can download audio files of lectures and listen to them on the iPod.
 They can also download documents and other materials to the iPod’s hard drive.